itbench-hub/ITBench-Scenarios/sre/docs/e2e.md

 ```

 **Configuration tips:**
-- Start with a single scenario for initial testing.
-The local Kind cluster setup supports one scenario at at time
+- The local Kind cluster setup supports one scenario at at time.
+There is a plan to extend this to allow for scenario runs one after the other.
 - Increase `trials` for statistical significance
 - Available scenarios and their respective scenario IDs in open source: 1, 3, 16, 20, 23, 26, 27, 30, 31, 33, 34, 37, 38, 102, 105